microsoft/Recognizers-Text/JavaScript/README.md

 To achieve this, the recognizers contains the following folders:

 * [Specs](https://github.com/Microsoft/Recognizers-Text/tree/master/Specs) - Contains all the necessary tests that should be run on any improvements to the recognizers.
 It's divided by recognizer and supported language.
-* [Patterns](https://github.com/Microsoft/Recognizers-Text/tree/master/Patterns)  - Contains all the regular expresions that fulfill the recognizers logic.
+* [Patterns](https://github.com/Microsoft/Recognizers-Text/tree/master/Patterns)  - Contains all the regular expressions that fulfill the recognizers logic.
 It's divided by supported language.